-Ready for a better daily shot?
+Ready for a better daily espresso shot at home?

 1. Store Your Espresso Beans Properly

-Avoid placing your beans in direct sunlight.
+Avoid placing your espresso coffee beans in direct sunlight.
 You should keep them in a cool, dark place.
 This will preserve the freshness and flavor for longer.

 You’ll also need to keep your beans dry.
-When moisture comes into contact with the beans, tiny chemical reactions start to take place (aka, extraction begins when you’re not ready!).
+When moisture comes into contact with an espresso bean, tiny chemical reactions start to take place (aka, extraction begins when you’re not ready!).

 2. Always Purge Your Espresso Machine

 This will ensure that you are cleaning out any remnants of old coffee grounds, as well as minimizing any leftover oils that might go rancid.

-No two coffees are grown, processed, or roasted alike—there’s a huge array of quality coffee out there (and most of it is not great for espresso).
-Always.
-ALWAYS start with fresh, high-quality coffee.
+No two beans are grown, processed, or roasted alike—there’s a huge array of quality coffee out there (and most of it is not great for espresso).

-The most important thing to look for is a roasting date.
+The most important thing to look for in an espresso roast is the roasting date.
 Coffee beans don’t exactly “spoil”, but they will start to lose their most nuanced and balanced flavors within 2-3 weeks of roasting.

-This gives the beans just enough time to degass all the CO2 trapped in the cells, but still preserves the best flavors.
+This gives the espresso beans just enough time to degass all the CO2 trapped in the cells, but still preserves the best flavors.

 Here are a few places to get great beans for espresso: